Did you know that you can earn $37 million annually from a convenience store in just five years?

 - National Association of Truck Stop Operators

-Step #10: Manage purchases well
+Step #10: Manage Purchases Well

-As part of your business planning, you’ll want to take a look at some of the biggest vendor contracts to determine if they are fair and if there is any room to negotiate to improve margins, working capital or product mix.
+If you purchase a convenience store, you’ll inherit a set of vendor relationships and associated products, which may or may not be a good thing.
+As part of your business planning, you’ll want to take a look at some of the biggest vendor contracts to determine if they’re fair.
+There might be room to negotiate and improve margins, working capital, or your product mix.

 You’ll purchase most of your inventory through wholesalers and distributors.
-These may be wholesalers who carry nearly all the inventory you want, or vendors who specialize in different types of products.
+These may be wholesalers who carry nearly all the inventory you want or vendors who specialize in different types of products.

-If you are opening up a convenience store from scratch, you’ll have to identify wholesalers and SKUs you want to sell yourself.
+Generally, your vendor choices should be driven by customers’ product choices.
+It’s also a good idea to work with multiple vendors to encourage competitive pricing and meet customer needs.
+If you’re opening up a convenience store from scratch, you’ll have to identify wholesalers and SKUs you want to sell yourself.

 Vendors will also conduct a credit check.
-If you have poor credit, you’ll find yourself in a not so great negotiating position.
+If you have poor credit, you’ll find yourself in a not-so-great negotiating position.
 At any rate, most vendors will require you to pay upfront for your first order.

 Financing a Convenience Store

 There are several common options for financing the startup and operating costs of a convenience store.
+The types and availability of financing for your convenience store will depend in part upon the specific loan you want to take out.

-SBA loans
+SBA Loans

-A good place to start looking for financing is by contacting your bank to see if they can arrange a Small Business Administration (SBA) loan.
+A good place to start looking for financing is by contacting your bank to see if they can arrange a Small Business Administration loan.
+The SBA’s 504 and 7(a) loan programs are both popular alternatives.

 The SBA backs typically 75% of the full loan amount so that banks and lenders assume less balance sheet risk on the loan.
 Loan terms are structured based on the assets being financed.

-Conventional loans
+Conventional Loans

 Convenience stores often use asset-based lines of credit for a variety of business needs.
 Asset-based financing can be either a revolving or term loan that is secured by assets such as accounts receivable, real estate, equipment, or inventory.

-Seller Carry Financing
+Seller Financing

 With this kind of financing, instead of receiving the full purchase amount, the seller finances all or part of the purchase price.
+You negotiate the interest rate and terms with the seller instead of a bank or lender.

 Merchant Cash Advance